znsio/specmatic-python-extensions/CONTRIBUTING.md

 1. Fork and clone the repo
 2. Install Python > 3.8
+3. Install JRE 17
-3. Run `pip install -r requirements.txt` project root folder to install dependencies
+4. Run `pip install -r requirements.txt` project root folder to install dependencies
-4. Create a branch for your PR with `git checkout -b your-branch-name`
+5. Create a branch for your PR with `git checkout -b your-branch-name`

 > Tip: Keep your `main` branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run: